anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year C

 * **1 Corinthians 15.1-11**, on the preaching of the resurrection, begins a three-part series on 1 Corinthians 15, covering most of the chapter.
 (NB: on Easter Day, verses 1-11 are read in Year B, and verses 19-26 in Year C.)
 * **Luke 5.1-11** begins/resumes a semicontinuous series in Luke 5-21 (plus a bit of 23), which covers these three Sundays in February, and all the Sundays between Trinity and Advent.
-Jesus calls his first disciples. **Isaiah 6.1-8 [9-13]** continues the theme of calling, with the calling of Isaiah.
-Isaiah saw the Lord, 'high and lofty', in his heavenly temple, and **Psalm 138** refers to God as 'high' and speaks of his 'holy temple'.
+Jesus calls fishermen as his first disciples. **Isaiah 6.1-8 [9-13]** continues the theme of calling, with the calling of Isaiah, following the same pattern as Luke 5.1-11: epiphany, reaction ('unclean', 'sinful'), reassurance, commission.[^Proper1] Isaiah saw the Lord, 'high and lofty', in his heavenly temple, and **Psalm 138** refers to God as 'high' and speaks of his 'holy temple'.

 ## Sunday between 11 and 17 February (Proper 2)* {#proper2}